sumawa/hspark-run/README.md

 * QuickCheck with load testing
 * How to create a haskell library
 * Proper implementation of Algebraic Data Types and assoicated algebra
+* How to refine using advanced type system, RankNTypes, GADTs

 ### HSparkRun Design Goals